 If you want to contest a ticket, consider doing the following:

-We recommend that you continue your education and stay on top of all information regarding owner operator trucking.
+We recommend that you continue your education and stay on top of all information regarding the owner operator industry.
 That does not necessarily mean that you have to go to a school, you can get a lot of information on the internet these days, you just have to invest some time on yourself and read a little from now and then.
 We recommend this few points from where you can start to do some research to improve your knowledge: